-In short, as well as holding someone's attention and making that person want the product, the ad should contain enough factual information about the product to enable that person to purchase it as soon as possible.
+In short, as well as holding someone's attention and making that person want the product, the ad should contain enough factual information about the product to enable that person to purchase it from you as soon as possible.

 There are many shortcuts made on these six points, especially by corporations with huge advertising budgets.
 Many advertisements you see focus on only one of these points.
-Some companies spend barrels of money to establish a brand name presence.
-This practice is called "branding" and is a part of "Who is making or selling the product" point above.
+Some companies spend barrels of money to establish a brand name presence in a particular market.

-The lack of a sales return for advertising dollars spent is one of the chief complaints of those spending their money on advertising in print media, TV, radio and websites.
+The chief complaint of people spending their own money on advertising in print media, TV, radio and on websites, is the lack of a sales return for advertising dollars spent.
 Don't let this happen to you through your website!
-Those selling advertising can tell you that most small business have to watch very carefully where they spend their advertising dollars.
+Those who sell advertising can tell you that most small businesses must watch very carefully where they spend their advertising dollars.

-If we wanted them to have a "professional looking" advertisement, we had to make it for them, and we learned very quickly that those practical points listed above had to be included in the advertisements we made for the ads to work.
+If we wanted them to have a "professional-looking" advertisement in our directory, we had to make an ad for them, and we learned very quickly that those practical points listed above had to be included in the advertisements we made, for the ads to work.
 It took all the guesswork out of what makes an advertisement work.
-Twenty years later, some of those same advertisements we designed are still running!
+Forty years later, some of those same advertisements we designed are still running!

 By the way, while you are rummaging through our website, if you look for them, you'll find all of these six points of an effective advertisement in our presentation—many of them on our home page.